NHSDigital/dtos-cohort-manager/tests/IntegrationTests/TestFiles/README.md

 # Test Files

-This directory is used to store test files required for integration tests.
+This directory is used to store test files required for integration tests, there are sub-directories for add, update and remove test scenarios.

 ## Instructions

-1. Place your CSV test files in this directory (ensuring that all test data is dummy data).
+1. Place your test files in this directory (ensuring that all test data is dummy data).
-2. Ensure files are named correctly with the exact naming convention set out in the requirements and appropriate paths used in the tests.
+2. Ensure files are named correctly with the correct file extension and naming convention.
-3. Do not commit actual test files to the repository.
+3. Do not commit any test files to the repository: CSV and Parquet files have been intentionally excluded from version control and added to the '.gitignore' this ensures that sensitive or large test data files are not accidentally committed.

 ## Example

-Place your valid csv file with test/dummy data into tests/Integration/TestFiles before running a happy path test.
-Ensure the paths in your test match the actual path of your test files.
+Place your valid test data file into tests/Integration/TestFiles/add before running an automated happy path test.